Can Increasing the Hit Ratio Hurt Cache Throughput? (Long Version): A three-pronged approach to LRU

 \subsubsection{Modeling software global list operations}

 In an {\em LRU} cache, all cached items are stored in a single {\em global linked list}, where the least-recently-used item is the ``tail'' item and is the one to evict, while the most-recently-used item is at the ``head'' of the list.
-A request for some item $d$ first goes to the cache to look for $d$.
-Either the request finds $d$ in the cache (called a ``hit”), or it does not (a ``miss”).
+A request for some item $d$ first looks for $d$ in the cache.
+Either $d$ is in the cache (called a ``hit”), or it is not (a ``miss”).
 The probability of a hit is denoted by $p_{hit}$ and the probability of a miss is $p_{miss}$, where $p_{hit} + p_{miss} = 1. $

 If the request is a hit, then two things need to happen: \begin{enumerate} \item The item $d$ must be delinked from its position in the global linked list.
 This is the {\em delink operation}.
 The delink time is denoted by the service time random variable $S_{delink}$. \item The item $d$ needs to be attached to the head of the global linked list.
 This is called the {\em cache head update}.
 The head update time is denoted by the random variable $S_{head}$. \end{enumerate}